Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Materials and methods

-The FTIR spectra of the suspensions are shown in Figs. S6-S9. of the supplementary information.
-Two prominent peaks, the amide II and amide I bands, {we}re observed at ${\sim}$1560 cm$^{-1}$ and ${\sim}$1625 cm$^{-1}$, respectively.
-The amide II band results from N–H bending and C–N stretching vibrations in PNIPAM particles~\cite{maeda2000change}{,} while the amide I peak results from C=O stretching and H-bonding interactions between water and the amide moieties in PNIPAM particles ~\cite{maeda2000change}.
-At temperature above the VPTT, a weak peak at ${\sim}$ 1652 cm$^{-1}$ represents intra or inter-molecular hydrogen bonding among the amide moieties of the PNIPAM particles~\cite{cheng2006lls}.
+The FTIR spectra of the suspensions are shown in Figs. S3-S6 of the supplementary material.
+Two prominent peaks, the amide II and amide I bands, were observed at ${\sim}$1560 cm$^{-1}$ and ${\sim}$1625 cm$^{-1}$, respectively.
+The amide II band results from N–H bending and C–N stretching vibrations in PNIPAM particles~\cite{maeda2000change}, while the amide I peak results from C=O stretching and H-bonding interactions between water and the amide moieties in PNIPAM particles ~\cite{maeda2000change}.
+When the temperature is raised above the VPTT, a weak peak observed at ${\sim}$ 1652 cm$^{-1}$, which represents intra or inter-molecular hydrogen bonding among the amide moieties of the PNIPAM particles~\cite{cheng2006lls}, becomes increasingly prominent.
 An increase in hydrophobicity due to enhanced amide-amide bonding is expected to increase the area under the weak peak at ${\sim}$ 1652 cm$^{-1}$~\cite{maeda2000change,cheng2006lls}.
 Simultaneously, a decrease in hydrogen bonding between the amide moiety of PNIPAM particles and water reduces the area under the ${\sim}$ 1625 cm$^{-1}$ peak~\cite{maeda2000change,cheng2006lls}.
-Following the procedure adopted in previous reports~\cite{sagle2009investigating, cheng2006lls}, we deconvoluted the amide I peak obtained from FTIR data of PNIPAM suspensions with and without additives.
-The areas under ${\sim}$ 1625 cm$^{-1}$ and ${\sim}$ 1652 cm$^{-1}$ peaks were estimated using the 'Multiple peak fit' option of the 'Peak and Baseline' tool in Origin (version: 2023).
-A parameter $f_{A}$, defined as the ratio of the area under the 1652 cm$^{-1}$ peak to the total area under the 1652 cm$^{-1}$ and 1625 cm$^{-1}$ peaks combined, is used to quantify hydrophobicity following a previous study ~\cite{cheng2006lls}, with a higher $f_A$ indicating greater hydrophobicity. }
+Following the procedure adopted in previous reports~\cite{sagle2009investigating, cheng2006lls}, we deconvoluted the amide I peak obtained in FTIR data {acquired from} PNIPAM suspensions with and without additives.
+The areas under ${\sim}$ 1625 cm$^{-1}$ and ${\sim}$ 1652 cm$^{-1}$ peaks were estimated using the `Multiple peak fit' option of the `Peak and Baseline' tool in Origin (version: 2023).
+A parameter $f_{A}$, defined as the ratio of the area under the 1652 cm$^{-1}$ peak {and} the total area under the 1652 cm$^{-1}$ and 1625 cm$^{-1}$ peaks combined, is used to quantify hydrophobicity following a previous study ~\cite{cheng2006lls}. {In our analyses, plotted in Fig.~\ref{1}(a),} a higher $f_A$ indicates greater hydrophobicity. }